 How to apply through Open Market Transfer

 The application process is straightforward.
 You’ll be asked to complete an online registration form.
 To do that, you’ll have to create a user ID and password.
 Once you’ve done that, you’ll be able to electronically apply for any vacancies in your current license area.
-All qualified teachers, including those who have been placed in excess, can apply for specific positions at job fairs or send applications to the schools they are interested in.
+Additionally, all qualified teachers, including those who have been placed in excess, can apply for specific positions at job fairs or send applications to the schools they are interested in.

 The hiring process